maxwellkonnaris/mlscale/README.md

 ## Overview

 This repository contains the R analysis code, helper functions, and R Markdown workflows used in the manuscript *"Uncertainty Modeling Outperforms Machine Learning for Microbiome Data Analysis."*
 It supports the full analytical pipeline — from data preprocessing and model comparison to statistical uncertainty estimation — used to evaluate microbiome datasets under various compositional and technical noise assumptions.
+At this time (2025), this represents the largest analysis of scale methods (35 datasets) and the largest benchmark across differential abundance methods.

 ---